Softmotions/ejdb/src/jql/README.md

 #### swap

-Swaps two value of JSON document starting from `from` path.
+Swaps two values of JSON document starting from `from` path.

 Example:
 ```